bank-green/bankgreen-django/README.md

 ## Refreshing Data

 ### Updating initial fixture
 This assumes that only the data wanted for the initial fixture is in the current database.
-To update initial fixture, run `python3 manage.py dumpdata --indent 4 <database name> > fixtures/initial/initial.json` and remove entries added to the database by the migrate command.
+To update the initial fixture, run `python3 manage.py dumpdata --indent 4 <database name> > fixtures/initial/initial.json`.
+Remove internal django model entries from initial.json added to the database using the remove_django_internals.py script.
 Specifically, this means any entries for the 'django_content_type' table, which has a UNIQUE constraint on it's fields, but more generally, refers to any internal Django tables not explicitly defined in the various models.

 ### Updating cities_light fixtures
 ```